Buying a Massage Chair? Ask yourself these questions first.

 A Massage Chair or a Massage Technician?

 A trained professional massage therapist can do wonders.
-Not only is “hands-on” treatment a pleasure and a relief, but the opportunity to communicate with a human being in real time about the treatment is enormous.
+Not only is “hands-on” treatment a pleasure and a relief, but the opportunity to communicate with a human being in real time about the treatment is an enormous benefit.

 Yes, a massage therapist can address your issues.
 But a good practitioner can be hard to find and difficult to schedule.
-Professional massage, especially a part of an ongoing healthcare program, can be expensive, in some areas running from $5000 to $8000 per year.
+Professional massage, especially as part of an ongoing healthcare program, can be expensive, in some areas running from $5,000 to $8,000 per year.

 The first advantage a quality massage chair offers over a professional massage technician is convenience.
 If your chair is in your home, there are no arrangements to be made or appointments to schedule.
 There is no commute.
 Your massage chair is ready when you are, 24/7.